deanishe/alfred-convert/README.md

 It doesn't matter if there is a space between the quantity and the units or not. **Alfred-Convert** will tell you if it doesn't understand your query or know the units.

+Actioning an item (selecting it and hitting `ENTER`) will copy it to the clipboard.

 Use `convhelp` to view the built-in help file (this file) and `convcurrencies` to view and search the list of supported currencies.

 ## Screenshots ##